"Tsuki to Hana" is a matcha experience spot in Kurashiki Bikan Historical Quarter. Limited to one group per day, you can also stay overnight!

 Introducing a matcha experience spot in Kurashiki Bikan Historical Quarter!
-At the salon, you can enjoy matcha casually at a tea room experience or a tea ceremony, and you can also stay overnight (limited to one group per day)!
+At the salon, you can enjoy matcha in a casual setting, including a tea room experience and a tea ceremony.
+Accommodation is also available, limited to one group per day!

 We visited Tsuki to Hana Japanese Tea Ceremony Salon, a matcha experience salon in Kurashiki Bikan Historical Quarter that opened in April 2023.
-Here, you can enjoy matcha in the atmosphere of a Kurashiki townhouse and experience authentic tea ceremony techniques.
+Here, you can enjoy matcha in the atmosphere of a Kurashiki townhouse and also experience authentic tea ceremony etiquette.
 It is located in a quiet residential area a little away from the center of the Bikan Historical Quarter.
-It is within walking distance of JR Kurashiki Station, and is visited by many foreign visitors tourists.
+It is also within walking distance of JR Kurashiki Station, and is popular with foreign visitors tourists.

 Experience in an authentic tea room

-There is a full-fledged tea room and table seating in the salon.
-There is a tea kettle in the Japanese-style room, and seasonal flowers are displayed on the tokonoma alcove.
-When making a reservation in advance, I was recommended to bring a long skirt or pants and socks, so I visited wearing a long dress.
-It is recommended that you tie up your long hair, as it can get in the way.
+The salon has an authentic tea room and table seating.
+There is a tea kettle in the Japanese-style room, and seasonal flowers are displayed on the Tokonoma (Decorative Alcove in a Japanese-style Room).
+When I made my reservation, I was advised to bring a long skirt or pants and socks, so I wore a long dress.
+I recommend tying up long hair, as it can get in the way.

 First, cleanse with warm water

 First, hot water is served at your table.
-The hot water is rich in iron and heated in an iron pot.
-After this calms your mind and body, the full-scale "tea room experience" begins.
+The hot water is heated in an iron vessel and is Toyotomi in iron.
+After this has calmed your mind and body, the full-scale "tea room experience" begins.

-Under the guidance of Omotesenke instructor, Soshin Makino, you will make tea.
-The experience begins with a bow when entering the Japanese-style room, and then you enter the world of tea ceremony.
+Under the guidance of Omotesenke instructor, Makino Soshin, you will prepare tea.
+Starting with a bow when entering the Japanese-style room, you will enter the world of tea ceremony.

 Once in a lifetime encounter

 In the tea room, everyone is considered equal.
-"Ichigo Ichie" means that each tea ceremony should be considered a once in a lifetime encounter, and both the host and the guest should be sincere.
+"Ichigo Ichie" means that each tea ceremony is considered a once-in-a-lifetime encounter, and both the host and the guest should be sincere.
 These ideas are at the foundation of the tea ceremony, and the etiquette is an expression of them.

 I'll have some Japanese sweets first.

 While Professor Makino prepares the tea, we first enjoy some Japanese sweets.
-The refreshingly designed Japanese sweets are perfect for summer and are made by Seihoan Confectionery (Yakage Town), and are just the right amount of sweet.
-They are served on a Bizen Pottery plate, typical of Okayama Prefecture.
+These refreshingly designed Japanese sweets, perfect for summer, are Nerikiri Manju (a type of nerikiri bun) from Okashidokoro Seihoan (Yakage Town ), and are just the right amount of sweet.
+They are served on a Bizen Pottery plate, typical of Okayama Prefecture .

-While I was enjoying the Japanese sweets, Professor Makino prepared matcha tea for me.
+While I was enjoying the Japanese sweets, Professor Makino prepared the matcha tea.
 As he explained the tools used, I felt the spirit of hospitality in the tea ceremony, such as the consideration given to the seasons (a brazier in summer and a tatami hearth in winter) and the use of cool Kurashiki Glass.

-The matcha we had this time was from Fukujuen in Kyoto.
-It seems to be popular with foreign visitors tourists too.
+The matcha we had this time was from Fukujuen in Kyoto, which is apparently popular with foreign visitors tourists.
 The sound of tea being made echoed pleasantly in the quiet Japanese-style room.

 I'll have some matcha

-The teacher prepares the matcha tea for us, and we carry it to our seats.
-There is a proper etiquette for this, and we must be careful not to turn our backs on the people around us.
-Although it may seem simple, it is difficult to put into practice, and I felt the profound depth of hospitality.
+The teacher prepared the matcha tea, and we carried it to our seats.
+There is a proper etiquette for this as well, and we were careful not to turn our backs on the people around us.
+Although it may seem simple, it was actually difficult to put into practice, and I felt the profound depth of hospitality.

-Finally, it was time to experience the tea ceremony.
-I was a little nervous after only seeing the example once, but I felt at ease because the teacher sat next to me and gave me guidance.
+Finally, it was time for the tea ceremony experience.
+I was a little nervous after only seeing the example once, but I felt at ease as the teacher sat next to me and gave me instructions.
 I sat upright in the middle of the tatami mat in front of the tea utensils.
-Then, I used the ladle to scoop up about half the hot water and poured it all into the tea bowl that was placed there.
-This was the first step in the tea ceremony experience.
+Then, I used the ladle to scoop up about half the hot water and poured it all into the tea bowl that was already there.
+This was the first step in my tea ceremony experience.

 Hold the tea bowl with both hands and slowly rotate it while heating it in hot water.
 Do this carefully so that the entire bowl is heated evenly.
-Once it is warmed, pour the hot water into another container.
-After that, the teacher will hand you a clean cloth and carefully wipe the inside and outside of the tea bowl.
+Once it's warmed, pour the hot water into another container.
+The teacher will then hand you a clean cloth and carefully wipe the inside and outside of the tea bowl.
 During this process, the tea bowl will reach the right temperature.

-Pick up the tea caddy filled with matcha with your left hand.
+With your left hand, lift the natsume (tea caddy) filled with matcha.
 Carefully open the lid with your right hand and place it face down to the side.
-Use the tea scoop to put two scoops of matcha powder into the bowl.
-Next, use the tea scoop to smooth out the matcha in a "tate-tate-yoko-yoko" motion.
+Using the chashaku (tea scoop), put two scoops of matcha powder into the tea bowl.
+Next, use the chashaku (tea scoop) to smooth the matcha in a "tate-tate-yoko-yoko" motion.
 This is the motion of gently smoothing the matcha vertically and horizontally.
-Finally, lightly tap the edge of the bowl with the tea scoop to remove any excess matcha.
-Once you've finished, close the tea caddy with your right hand and return it to its original position.
-The teacher will be by your side to carefully guide you through this series of actions, so even beginners can do it with confidence.
+Finally, lightly tap the edge of the tea bowl with the chashaku (tea scoop) to remove any excess matcha.
+Once you've finished, close the natsume lid with your right hand and return it to its original position.
+The teacher will be nearby, carefully instructing you through this series of steps, so even beginners can do it with confidence.

-Pour 1/3 of a ladle of hot water into the bowl containing the matcha powder.
+Pour one-third of a ladleful of hot water into the bowl containing the matcha powder.

-While holding the tea bowl firmly in your left hand, begin to mix the matcha using the chasen (tea whisk) in your right hand.
+While firmly supporting the tea bowl with your left hand, begin to stir the matcha using the chasen (bamboo whisk) in your right hand.
 First move it back and forth, then sideways to mix the matcha and hot water evenly.
-As you do this, enjoy the pleasant rattling sound that the chasen makes.
-Once the matcha is sufficiently mixed, finish by moving the chasen in a "no" (letter) shape.
-Finally, slowly pull the chasen away from you to smooth out the surface of the tea.
-This series of movements results in smooth, well-foamed matcha.
+As you do this, enjoy the pleasant rattling sound made by the chasen.
+Once the matcha is thoroughly mixed, finish by moving the chasen in a "no" (letter) shape.
+Finally, slowly pull the chasen back from the front to smooth the surface of the tea.
+This series of movements results in smooth, foamy matcha.

-Finally, the moment arrives for you to taste the matcha that you have prepared yourself.
-Hold the tea bowl with both hands and rotate it slightly to avoid the design on the front.
-This is one way of respecting the design.
-Do not drink the matcha in one gulp, but sip it slowly over several sips.
-For the last sip, follow the tea ceremony etiquette and drink it down with a gentle slurp.
-This sound is a signal to say "thank you for the meal."
-Although you have prepared the matcha yourself, it tastes better than you expected, and you are moved by its aroma and flavor.
-It is a moment when you truly realize the depth of the tea ceremony and the thoughtfulness that goes into each cup of tea.
+The moment finally arrives, where you can taste the matcha you have prepared yourself.
+Hold the tea bowl with both hands and rotate it slightly to avoid the pattern on the front.
+This is one way of respecting the pattern.
+Do not drink the matcha in one gulp, but savour it slowly in several sips.
+In the final sip, follow the proper tea ceremony etiquette and sip gently with a slurp.
+This slurp is a sign of "thank you for the meal."
+Although you have prepared the matcha yourself, it is more delicious than you would expect, and you will be moved by its aroma and flavour.
+This is the moment when you truly appreciate the profound depth of the tea ceremony and the thoughtfulness that goes into each cup of tea.

-After you have finished drinking, wipe the edge of the bowl with your right hand and then turn it back over.
+After drinking it all, wipe the rim of the bowl with your right hand, then turn it back over and set it down.
 This completes the process.

 Tea Ceremony Experience 8

 We were also taught the proper etiquette for serving matcha to guests.
-If you make a reservation for two people, you can experience the roles of host and guest.
-First, hold the tea bowl in your left hand, then switch it to your right hand.
-Next, turn your body toward the teacher and pick up the tea bowl with your left hand again.
+If two people make a reservation, they can each experience the roles of host and guest.
+First, hold the tea bowl in your left hand, then switch it to your right.
+Next, turn towards the teacher and pick up the tea bowl again with your left hand.
 Then, place the tea bowl so that the design on it is facing the teacher.

-When the teacher has finished drinking the tea, he or she says, "Thank you for the meal," and the lesson ends.
+When the teacher has finished drinking the tea, he or she says, "Thank you for the meal," and the etiquette ends.

 This series of actions has a deep meaning.
 Turning the design towards the other person shows consideration so that the most beautiful part of the bowl is visible to the guest.
-Meanwhile, the person drinking the tea avoids the design when drinking.
-This is an expression of consideration so as not to soil the most important part of the tea bowl.
+Meanwhile, the person drinking the tea avoids the design when they drink.
+This is a sign of consideration so as not to soil the most important part of the tea bowl.

-In this way, the etiquette of the tea ceremony shows consideration for each other in every detail.
+In this way, the etiquette of the tea ceremony shows consideration for one another in every detail.
 I realized that it is not just a formality, but is imbued with a spirit of respect for others.

 [Tsuki to Hana Japanese Tea Ceremony Salon]